Doctoral Study Programme "Psychology"

 Form and duration of studies: full-time attendance - 6 semesters or 3 years

-Amount in credit points: 196 ECTS
+Amount in credit points: 198 ECTS

-Degree awarded: Doctoral Degree of Science Doctor of Science (Ph.D.) in Social Sciences
+Degree awarded: Doctoral Degree of Science, Doctor of Science (Ph.D.) in Social Sciences

-Number of places for admission in the 2026/2027 academic year: follow the information
+Number of places for admission in the 2026/2027 academic year:

-Tuition fee in the 2026/2027 academic year: 3 000 EUR for EU/EEA/Swiss Confederation citizens, permanent residents and their family members; 5 800 EUR for citizens of other countries.
+-3000 EUR for EU/EEA/Swiss Confederation citizens, permanent residents and their family members

-Study location: Faculty of Education Sciences and Psychology, Riga, Imantas 7. līnija 1.
+Study location: Riga, Imantas 7. līnija 1.

-Accredited until: 26.06.2031
+Accredited until: 26.06.2031.

 The aim of the doctoral programme in Psychology is to train highly qualified researchers and teaching staff in the four sub-branches of psychology: general/cognitive, clinical, developmental, social/organisational psychology, who are able to develop and conduct original research, to capture and propose innovative developments relevant to the practice of psychology, and to publish the dissertation results in publications included in Web of Science, SCOPUS or other well-known international databases.